oracle-livelabs/oic/isv-fusion/data-fusiontoisv/data-fusiontoisv.md

 This lab will walk you through the steps to implement data transfer from Fusion to 8x8 Jitsi video conference platform.

 Estimated Time: 30 minutes

 ### Objectives

 You will execute the following:
+- SR number field from fusion application will be transferred to VBCS iframe and Display the SR number in the video heading.
 - Create variable in the VBCS application.
 - Fusion configurations.